-- Delivery of a new footbridge over the River Teith is the critical piece of infrastructure that provides most benefit to the residents of Callander and unlocks the whole site for development. - Support for the Geisher Road location for the footbridge, either at the end of that road or within the close vicinity.
+- Delivery of a new footbridge over the River Teith is the critical piece of infrastructure that provides most benefit to the residents of Callander and unlocks the whole site for development. - Preferred location for the new footbridge is to be determined by further investigation and stakeholder engagement. - Upgraded and formalised paths on the south side of the River Teith will provide an important walking and cycling route from east Callander, connecting this area with new developments

-- Upgraded and formalised riverside paths on the south bank of the River Teith will provide an important walking and cycling route from east Callander, connecting this area with new developments within the MU2 allocation.
-These should connect directly into the expanded McLaren Campus including new primary school and playing fields to provide an access point from the riverside. - Existing footpath, "The Creep" between the town centre and the McLaren Campus, along the west boundary of the Churchfields site, should be upgraded to an accessible and safe gradient.
-(Note This cannot be readily implemented without aquiring land which is currently in private ownership). - Existing footbridge over the River Teith should be refurbished and enhanced to make it safe for cyclists.
+- within the MU2 allocation.
+These should connect directly into the expanded McLaren Campus including new primary school and playing fields. - Existing footpath, "The Creep" between the town centre and the McLaren Campus, along the west boundary of the Churchfields site, should be upgraded to an accessible and safe gradient.
+(Note This cannot be readily implemented without acquiring land which is currently in private ownership). - Existing footbridge over the River Teith should be refurbished and enhanced to make it safe for cyclists. - Aspiration for the site to demonstrate NPF4 guidance in relation to heat and energy, biodiversity and flooding considerations. - There are numerous walking and cycling paths within the wider area, which should be connected into and upgraded to an accessible standard.